Under the Spring Moon

 REMEMBERING THE EPSTEIN SURVIVORS:

-They are out there courageously sharing their painful stories at the invitations of TV and social media hosts.
+These women are out there courageously sharing their painful stories through the invitations of TV and social media hosts.
 They are in the news.

 NEITHER HAS HAPPENED YET.